 There is a separate appeal procedure for cases where the student admits that there is an academic integrity violation but feels that the penalty imposed by the faculty member is too harsh.
 If you wish to appeal the severity of the penalty, you should contact the faculty member’s chair.
 You should not appeal your grade while your academic integrity violation case is still pending.
 Appeals concerning the severity of the grade are only appropriate after you have either agreed that an academic integrity violation has occurred or the panel has determined that such a violation has occurred.

 In some exceptional cases, the faculty member and his or her dean may feel that although the student did violate the academic integrity code, the student should receive a warning rather than a full academic integrity violation.
-If you have received a class II violation that means that your case is considered less serious.
+If you have received a class II violation that means that your case is considered minor or there were mitigating circumstances.
 If you feel that you deserve a class II violation, you may write to the dean requesting this after you have signed the letter admitting that you did violate the academic integrity code or after the panel hearing your appeal has found you responsible for the violation.